The two issue types

 Performance issues

-Opened automatically when a route’s p95 duration crosses the threshold you configure in Settings → Thresholds.
-Closed automatically when it recovers.
+Opened automatically when a single record’s duration crosses a threshold you configure in Settings → Thresholds.
+Thresholds cover routes, queries, jobs, commands, cache, mail, notifications, outgoing requests, and scheduled tasks.

 Status model